thompsonwalkerd/thompson-wedding-site/README.md

 - Type-safe translations with TypeScript
 - Fully translatable UI including navigation and content
 - Responsive navigation with mobile hamburger menu
+- Custom design system with brand fonts and color palette
 - Server-side rendering with client-side interactivity where needed
 - Mobile-first responsive design with Tailwind breakpoints